Nigerians react as actress Regina Daniels lands in the hospital again

 Regina starts fashion line

-In an interview with Kemi Olunloyo on May 22, 2021, the movie star opened up on what influenced her decision to start her own fashion brand among other things.
+In an interview with Kemi Olunloyo on May 22, 2021, Regina opened up on what influenced her decision to start her own fashion brand among other things.

 According to the billionaire’s wife, she had always loved to mix and match different pieces while seeing the beauty in fashion.